 First, we check if there is at least one more InvocationExpression Syntax Node for any method within the same method code block.
 If our current method is the only call we stop further analysis.

-(we made sure we passed that when registering our action) of type InvocationExpressionSyntax
+methodCodeBlock (we made sure we passed that when registering our action) of type InvocationExpressionSyntax.

 The code and comments make references to current node or current method.
 That refers to the fact that the analyzer code has been invoked specifically after the engineer has typed/completed code that expresses a method call.
 He might have written such code before and he will probably write such code after and each time this analysis will run, and we can look at the previous/other methods he has written within the method code block